flyntwp/flynt-docs/content/guide/components/static-assets.md

 ## Compiling Assets

-When gulp is running, excluding Javascript and Stylus files, all other files within the Components folder will be directly copied to the `dist` folder.
+When gulp is running, all files (other than JavaScript and Stylus files) within the Components folder will be directly copied to the `dist` folder.

 All stylus files, with the exception of partials, will be piped through [Autoprefixer](https://github.com/postcss/autoprefixer) and then compiled into the `dist` folder as CSS.
 [Learn more about component styles here](/guide/components/styling).